-The Group considers the amount due from subsidiaries and associates to be in default when the subsidiaries and associates were not able to pay when demanded.
-The Group considers a subsidiary's outstanding balances and an associate's outstanding balances to be credit impaired when the subsidiary and associate are unlikely to repay their loan or advances to the Group in full.
+The Group and the Company consider the amount due from subsidiaries and associates to be in default when the subsidiaries and associates were not able to pay when demanded.
+The Group and the Company consider a subsidiary's outstanding balances and an associate's outstanding balances to be credit impaired when the subsidiary and associate are unlikely to repay their loan or advances to the Group and the Company in full.

-The Group determines the probability of default for these loans and advances individually using internal information available.
+The Group and the Company determine the probability of default for these loans and advances individually using internal information available.